 After being in Chiang Rai for a couple of days and enjoying our Thai cooking lesson with our host Ann it was time to explore beyond the city limits.

-The sense of freedom that we’d enjoyed after hiring at a scooter at Chumphon Beach inspired us to hop on a bike once again and so I headed off towards the city centre to find a hire shop.
+The sense of freedom that we'd enjoyed after hiring a scooter at Thung Wua Laen Beach inspired us to hop on a bike once again and so we headed off towards the city centre to find a hire shop.

 We followed it south for around 13km until we reached the right turn for the blinding What Rong Khun Temple.
 Somehow we missed this unbelievably White Temple initially, maybe we were so focused staying out of the path of the big trucks and pickups hurtling past our tiny scooter.

 After a swift U turn we pulled into the car park and searched for a spot out of the now intense midday sun.
 We opted for a couple of bowls of simple but tasty noodle soup (50 THB each) at the on site cafe before heading to check out the White Temple.

 Top Tip: Make travelling in Thailand super easy with the super friendly 12GoAsia website.
 Book online and there’s no need to print your tickets, just show them to the station staff before you board on your smartphone.
 No running around looking for a place to print anything.
 Nice!

 Chalermchai Kositpipat could certainly give Gaudi a run for his money.
 He's the Thai artist behind the White Temple project and has spent 40 million THB of his own money on it so far.